Sohl-Dickstein/Sum-of-Functions-Optimizer/README.md

 ### Special situations

-Email jascha@stanford.edu with questions if you don't find your answer here.
+Email jaschasd@google.com with questions if you don't find your answer here.

 #### Reducing overhead